 - Always check your account statement and verify the amounts of your purchases and withdrawals.

 - Always take your card receipt.
 It may contain personal information that could be helpful to thieves.

 - If you don’t plan to include a tip on your card purchase, draw a line through the “tip” section of the receipt; this will prevent someone else from adding to the total.

 - Never give out usernames or passwords.
 Heartland Bank will never ask you for this information.

 - Never send account information, such as your account number or PIN, in the body of an e-mail.
 You never know who could be intercepting it.

 - Beware of phishing e-mails.
-These are e-mails that appear to be from your bank or an online merchant asking you to provide your account information.
-These e-mails are bogus.
+Scammers are able to send e-mails that appear to be from your bank or an online merchant asking you to provide your account information.
+These should be deleted immediately.
 Heartland Bank will never ask you for account or personal information in an e-mail.

 - Before making purchases online, make sure that the site has built-in security features to protect your account information.
 Reputable merchants use encryption technologies that will protect your private data from being intercepted during online transactions.

 - Have the most current web browsers installed on your computer.
 Old browsers cannot protect you from new viruses and bugs.

 - Keep your anti-spyware and anti-virus updates current.